-OUR STORY OUR JOURNEY 1963-2021
+OUR STORY OUR JOURNEY 1963-2024 In the Beginning. . . .

-In the Beginning

-Between 1963 and 1965, a few Tempe UUs began meeting at the Village Inn Pizza parlor located at Rural Road and Apache Boulevard on Sunday mornings for (of course!) a discussion group.
+Between 1963 and 1965, a few Tempe UUs began meeting at the Village Inn Pizza Parlor located at Rural Road and Apache Boulevard on Sunday mornings for (of course!) a discussion group.
 Rev. Ray Manker of UUCP "mentored' the group as they formed a new congregation.
-Rev. Lester Mondale (Walter Mondale's brother) served as 'interim' until being chartered by the UUA in 1965.
+Rev. Lester Mondale (Walter Mondale's brother) served as 'interim until we were chartered by the UUA in 1965.

-Milestones on our Journey

-- The first church building was acquired at 1016 S. River Drive, northeast of Apache and McClintock.
-Referred to it as River "Road." - By 1967 there were 60 members.
-Rev. Jesse Roberson was the Extension Minister and then called as the Settled Minister. - In 1980, a group of members formed an investment group and purchased a property on Warner Road in Chandler.
+Milestones on our Journey - The first building was acquired at 1016 S. River Drive, northeast of Apache and McClintock and was referred to as "River Road". - By 1967 there were 60 members.
+Rev. Jesse Roberson was the Extension Minister and was then called as the Settled Minister. - In 1980, a group of members formed an investment group and purchased a property on Warner Road in Tempe.